acidjunk/acidjunk.github.io/_posts/2016-02-15-ansible-tips-and-tricks.md

 ```

 ## Working on your Ansible playbooks
 I use Submlime for editing.
 Because i'm used to PyCharms autosave I installed the Sublime's autosave plugin for that.
+Sublime has excellent YAML syntax highlighting out of the box.

 ## Some handy commands
 As a quick reminder for myself I list some commands I used a lot while working on the Ansible scripts.